awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-targets-and-rate-controls.md

 For information about assigning tags to your instances, see [Tagging Your Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide*\.

 **Choose instances manually**
 Use this option to manually select the instances where you want to create the association\.
-The **Instances** pane displays all Systems Manager managed instances in the current Amazon Web Services account and AWS Region\.
+The **Instances** pane displays all Systems Manager managed instances in the current AWS account and AWS Region\.
 You can manually select as many instances as you want\.
 When the system initially creates the association, it runs the association\.
 After this initial run, the system runs the association according to the schedule you specified\.

 **Note**
 If an Amazon EC2 instance you expect to see is not listed, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.